luuquangvu/ha-addons/gemini-fastapi/README.md

 > [!WARNING]
 > Use it with caution and at your own risk, as it's likely against the Google Terms of Service.
 Consider creating a separate account for this purpose.

-1. Open an incognito/private window and visit [https://gemini.google.com](https://gemini.google.com), then sign in.
+1. Open an incognito or private browser window and visit [https://gemini.google.com](https://gemini.google.com), then sign in.
 2. Open your browser's developer tools (usually `F12`) and switch to the **Application** tab.
 3. Locate the **Storage** > **Cookies** section for `https://gemini.google.com`.
 4. Copy the values of `__Secure-1PSID` and `__Secure-1PSIDTS` and paste them into your configuration.
+5. Close the incognito or private browser window, then restart the add-on.

 ### Optional API key